 Did you know that tofu has its own distinctive taste?

-While in its new habitats, tofu is blamed for its tasteless taste, it has a completely different image back at home.
+In its new habitat, tofu is often belittled for its tastelessness, it has a completely different image back at home.
 In East-Asia, tofu is frequently produced by artisans in small-scale manufactories or in restaurants and it appears in various forms and textures.
 The subtle scent of soybeans in fresh tofu is very much appreciated and it's common to eat it plain or lightly seasoned.

 In a workshop, the participants are introduced to the world of tofu production.
 They are invited to make their own portions of tofu, garnish them individually and eat fresh on spot.